 Call it an epiphany if you will, but to wake up one morning and realise so long as you have food, shelter, friendship and love in your life - you've made it... the order of importance may vary at times :-)

 My long term plan was to rent out the house and have a year (or so) chugging around the country exploring all the wonderful things the UK has to offer.
 After that, I hoped to be in a position to offer some kind of holiday experience to people who might otherwise be unable to have a trip on narrowboat...
 NOT a full -blown hotel but more of a 'come and spend a while sharing my life on the canals' kind of affair.
 The kind where a guest feels at home enough to help with washing the dishes or cooking dinner.
 THIS way, it won't feel like I'm "working" but having the luxury of meeting new and (hopefully) interesting people to share my continued adventure with...
-AND doing it this way, it'll mean we won't have to charge folk as much as commercially operated Hotel Boats have to.
+AND doing it this way, would mean I not having to charge folk as much as commercially operated Hotel Boats have to.
 I've never had much intention of marketing the boat publicly (other than the website and blog) so to anyone seeing us, we’ll be “just another boat” with happy people on board…

 CRT keep telling us "Life is better by (and on) water."...why not come and find out for yourself - use the form below to get in touch.